lizatinku/HackDavis25-PartyPal/README.md

 # 🥳 PartyPal - The safer, smarter way to party.

-PartyPal is your campus companion for finding lit parties and life-saving resources, all in one map-based React Native app.
-Built at HackDavis 2025, it's tailored for UC Davis students who want to have fun and stay safe.
+PartyPal is your campus companion for finding lit parties, events and life-saving resources, all in one map-based React Native app.
+Built at HackDavis 2025, it’s designed for college students who want to turn up without tripping up.

 ## 🚀 Features
 - 🎉 Party Discovery: See upcoming events with date, location, and vibe.